-Manchester is probably the most easy to compile as it can be a link to blog using Blogger or similar.
-Glasgow and Edinburgh both have very specific details about how many pieces, what size they should be (in dpi) and file types.
+Manchester is probably the easiest to compile as it can be a link to a blog using Blogger or similar.
+Glasgow and Edinburgh both have very specific details about how many pieces, what size they should be (in dpi), and file types.
 Other Colleges have other processes – please find out what they are well before you need to submit.
 Once you have made your UCAS application you then need to log into their website with your UCAS details and upload images this way.

 If you are not really knowledgeable about digital images and editing them then this can be quite daunting and you don’t want to spoil your chances of success by uploading images that don’t comply with their specifications as they may not look at your application.